isomerpages/sportsg-safesport/latest/news/_posts/2025-07-07-post-Safe Sport Disciplinary Panel Calibration.md

 </div>
 <p>&nbsp;</p>
 <p></p>
-<p>The members of the Disciplinary Panel were given updates related international
+<p>The members of the Disciplinary Panel were given updates on related international
 developments in safeguarding such as <a href="https://www.olympics.com/ioc/news/ioc-publishes-new-consensus-statement-on-safeguarding-and-interpersonal-violence-in-sport" rel="noopener noreferrer nofollow" target="_blank">International Olympic Council’s Consensus Statement: Interpersonal Violence and Safeguarding in Sport </a>and reviewed cases decided by sports tribunals in Canada and Australia.</p>
 <p></p>